NVIDIA/DALI/docs/examples/use_cases/pytorch/single_stage_detector/pytorch_ssd.rst

 Code is based on `NVIDIA Deep Learning Examples <https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Detection/SSD>`_ and has been modified to use full DALI pipeline, it can be found in :fileref:`docs/examples/use_cases/pytorch/single_stage_detector/main.py`.

-To run training on 8 GPUs using half-precission with COCO 2017 dataset under ``/coco`` use following command:
+To run training on 8 GPUs using half-precision with COCO 2017 dataset under ``/coco`` use following command:

 .. code-block:: bash